Ethan7/ConfliBERT-dockerV2/README.md

 - Outputs and logs will be saved in `outputs/` and `logs/`.
 - No ENTRYPOINT is set; you can run any script inside the container.
 - **Resource Allocation:** For best performance, you may need to increase the number of CPUs and memory allocated to Docker Desktop.
 Go to Docker Desktop > Settings > Resources and adjust the sliders as needed, especially for large models or datasets.

 ---

+## Troubleshooting

+- **Volume Mounting Issues (Windows):**
+  - Use PowerShell and ensure paths are correct.
+Try using absolute paths if you encounter errors.
+- **Memory/CPU Errors:**
+  - Increase resource allocation in Docker Desktop (see Notes above).
+- **File Permissions:**
+  - If you see permission errors, try running Docker with elevated privileges or check your folder permissions.
+- **Container Fails to Start:**
+  - Check your Docker build logs for missing dependencies or typos in the Dockerfile.
+- **Output/Logs Not Appearing:**
+  - Ensure the output and log directories exist and are correctly mounted.

+---

+## FAQ

+**Q: Can I use my own dataset?**
+A: Yes!
+Place your dataset in a new subfolder under `data/` and update your config file in `configs/` to point to it.

+**Q: How do I change the model or experiment parameters?**
+A: Edit the relevant JSON config file in `configs/` to set model architecture, batch size, epochs, etc.

+**Q: Can I run other scripts inside the container?**
+A: Yes, you can run any Python script included in the repo by specifying it in the `docker run` command.

+**Q: What if I run out of memory or get killed containers?**
+A: Increase Docker Desktop's resource allocation and/or reduce batch size in your config.

+---